-Symetra Financial Corp - Business Continuity / IT Resilience / Disaster Recovery Statement
+Symetra Financial Corporation - Business Continuity / IT Resilience / Disaster Recovery Statement

-Symetra Financial Corp (Symetra) is committed to reducing the risks and impacts engendered by a potential disruption through the continuing support of our Business Continuity Management (BCM) program.
+Symetra Financial Corporation and its subsidiaries (Symetra) is committed to reducing the risks and impacts engendered by a potential disruption through the continuing support of our Business Continuity Management (BCM) program.

 Symetra has developed a Business Continuity Management (BCM) program that encompasses four major components: Crisis and Incident Management, Emergency Preparedness and Response, Business Continuity Planning and IT Resilience (Disaster Recovery).
 Each of these components consists of dedicated plans, procedures, and communication paths.